The Gunny Sack

 • Vanilla: We used vanilla extract to flavor the glaze.
 You can choose any flavored extract to add to the glaze or use a combination of flavors.

-• Food Coloring: The food coloring is used to tint some of the glaze to get the swirled look.
+• Food Coloring: The food coloring is used to tint some of the glazing to get the swirled look.
 You’ll want to use gel food coloring for the deepest color with the least amount of food coloring.

 • Decorations: We used edible silver heart sprinkles and edible silver glitter to decorate the Valentine donuts.